yocontra/holla/README.md

 //When the vein is ready this function will be called vein.ready(function (services) {
-  // Services is an array of service names available to use
+  // services is an array of service names available to use
   // Any code using vein should be kicked off here
   // When calling a service the format is vein.<service name>(args..., callback)
   // You can pass any JSON-friendly objects as arguments and they will be applied to the
   // service on the server.
-You can pass any JSON-friendly objects as arguments to the callback
-  // from the service on the server as well. vein.someService('john', 2, function (err, result) {
+  vein.someService('john', 2, function (err, result) {
     console.log(result);
   });

   // Prefixing a service with .subscribe allows the server to send unsolicited messages
   // to the client.
-Subscribing to a service does not communicate to the server. vein.subscribe.someOtherService(function (message) {
+Subscribing to a service does not communicate to the server in any way. vein.subscribe.someOtherService(function (message) {
     console.log(message);
   });

-  // The server can assign a session to the client via send.session.
-  // Any services called will have access to the session value via socket.session
   // When the server assigns a session it is saved as a cookie with the client preferences.
   // Make sure the client and server cookie preferences match.
   // Session data can be accessed via .getSession() and .clearSession()